-The Supervisory Board makes decisions on the remuneration of the Board of Directors based on the proposals of the Nomination Committee of the Supervisory Board.
+The Annual General Meeting makes decisions on the remuneration of the Board of Directors.
 The remuneration of the Board of Directors can consist of monthly or annual fees, meeting allowances and the reimbursement of reasonable travel costs.
 Higher allowances can be paid to the Chair and Deputy Chair of the Board of Directors.